Meet the social robots team!

 POSTDOCTORAL RESEARCH FELLOW

 Ruud, a Dutchman, obtained his PhD under supervision of Prof. Beatrice de Gelder at Tilburg University, The Netherlands.
 Before that, he completed a BSc in Social Work, a BSc in Psychology, an MSc in Cognitive Neuroscience at Utrecht University, The Netherlands.
 In his research he investigates the neural mechanisms of positive and negative social interactions.
 He continued to explore these topics as a postdoctoral researcher on Dutch and South African soil at Maastricht University and the University of Cape Town.
 Excited by the unique insights robots offer human psychology and neuroscience, he is eager to explore the dynamic social interactions between robots and less robot-like beings.
-In his spare time, he is an avid reader, emerging hiker, and an unapologetic young Morrissey enthusiast.
+In his spare time, he is an avid reader, emerging hiker, and an unapologetic Smiths enthusiast.